Epigrammata LXXXI – XC

 Iustitiae spretis regnum contraxit habenis.

-The city was in charge of the world, it had been while placed under the law;
+The city was in charge of the world, while placed under the law;

 Having scorned justice, the domain was held together by thongs.